yuwchen/EMMA/README.md

     │.  ├──utt_1.wav

 ```

+Use gen_pt.py to transform waveform to spectrogram by STFT, and divide spectrogram by frame size 64.

-Then, generate the training data for speech enhancement.
+Generate the training data for speech enhancement.
 ```
 python gen_pt.py --noisy_path </path/to/noisy/data> \
                  --clean_path </path/to/clean/data> \